Winter Cycling:

 Ride with Caution

-During winter, roads are more likely to stay wet, especially underneath trees, and with extra debris, leaves, mud and grit being washed into the road, commonly in a cyclist’s riding line, you need to take extra care with handling your bike.
-Cover your brakes with your fingers and start to slow down well in advance of corners so that you are not braking hard or grabbing the levers suddenly once the bike has started to turn.
+During winter, roads are more likely to stay wet, especially underneath trees, and with extra debris, leaves, mud and grit being washed into the road, commonly in a cyclist's riding line, you need to take extra care with handling your bike.
+In bad weather, cover your brakes with your fingers and start to slow down well in advance of corners so that you are not braking hard or grabbing the levers suddenly once the bike has started to turn.
 Enter the corner as wide as possible in order to slacken the turning angle and to hold a more consistent speed.
 Keep the pressure on the outside pedal, point the inside knee into the corner and keep your eyes up, looking out through the exit.